kahinimehta/SocialRecognitionTask/README.md

 ---

 #### **`STIMULI`**
 Stimuli used in the task.
 From the THINGS dataset.
-Also included with STIMULI: `ImagevsLure.pdf` to visualize all stimuli.
-Lures were AI generated via OpenAI, and aimed to keep difficulty at a medium level across all images.
+Also included with STIMULI: `ImagevsLure.pdf` to visualize all stimuli & manual ratings of stimulus similarity: `Image_Similarity_Rater.csv`.
+Lures were AI generated via OpenAI, and aimed to keep difficulty at a medium level across all images as far as possible, but a mix of high/low/medium similarity was obtained.